javascript-tutorial/server/README.md

     NODE_LANG=zh glp engine:koa:tutorial:figuresTranslate --image try-catch-flow.svg
     ```

-The task takes upstream image (English version) and replaces strings to it.
+The task takes upstream image version (English), replaces strings to it, then writes to same-named image in the tutorial repo.

 In order for positioning to work, you need to have ImageMagick installed: <https://imagemagick.org/script/download.php> (or use packages for Linux/MacOS).